sendilb191/no-sleep-react/README.md

 # 🚫😴 No Sleep React

 A modern React application that prevents your device from going to sleep using the Screen Wake Lock API with intelligent fallback methods for older browsers.
-Features a comprehensive battery monitoring system and component-based architecture.
+Features comprehensive battery monitoring, web push notifications, and a component-based architecture with an optimized, compact UI design.

 ## ✨ Features